• Skip to primary navigation

 Equipment

 You will need a stand mixer.
 This will make light work of whisking the cream.
-If you don’t have a stand mixer, an electric hand mixer is the next best thing, or even a balloon whisk and some elbow grease!
-You can even put the cream into a mason jar with a tightly fitting lid and shake away!
+If you don't have a stand mixer, an electric hand mixer would be the next best thing or you could even use a balloon whisk and some elbow grease!
+You could also put the cream into a mason jar with a tightly fitting lid and shake away!

 Ingredients